 It did not take long for the word to spread regarding the great work that is occurring in the AFHS initiative.
 The results have sparked interest in other departments that now want to learn more and to join the AFHS team!

 The “Age-Friendly Health System” (AFHS) initiative is one of the investments Saint Alphonsus is making to provide appropriate care to the aging population.
-This initiative is funded by The John A. Hartford Foundation and led by the Institute for Healthcare Improvement, in partnership with the American Hospital Association (AHA) and Catholic Health Association (CHA).
+The Creating Age-Friendly Health Systems initiative is sponsored by the John A. Hartford Foundation, the American Hospital Association, and the Institute for Healthcare Improvement.